CS230 • Adversarial Attacks and Defenses

 -

-- This linearity makes models easy to optimize, but also easy to attack: gradients propagate efficiently, enabling adversaries to exploit them.
+- This linearity makes models efficient to optimize, but also easy to exploit: adversaries can use gradient information to steer predictions with surgical precision.

 Modern Theoretical Perspectives